vNPro3s/ai_chatbots_jossis/pro_files/intro.md

  - Strings
  - Boolean

  Why are basic data types essential?
-The answer is simple - the computer needs to know how to save a particular type in memory, and type also defines allowed operations or, more straightforward, data manipulation.
+The answer is simple: the computer needs to know how to save a particular type in memory.
+The type also defines allowed operations or, more straightforwardly, data manipulation.

  ### Strings

- In this place, we will introduce the notion of a variable.
+ We will introduce the notion of a variable here.
 The variable is a reference to the memory location for storing data.

 ```python